 - Suwanee River Water Management District (SRWMD)

 As indicated in the map below, Region IV provided funding for surge studies in some coastal counties as early as Fiscal Year (FY) 2008 (i.e., the 12-month period beginning on October 1, 2007, and ending on September 30, 2008).
 In FY 2013, Region IV contracted for the last two coastal flood risk studies - for the Southwest Florida Study Area and the South Florida Study Area - so program funding has now been dedicated for coastal counties in Alabama, Florida, Georgia, Mississippi, North Carolina, and South Carolina.

 As discussed further on the Coastal Engineering Analysis Overview page, coastal engineering analyses are complex and can take years to complete.
-For information on when the Preliminary versions of the new digital FIRMs and associated FIS reports will be available for public review, please visit the State pages for Alabama, Florida, Georgia, North Carolina, and South Carolina.
-(Links to these State pages also are provided at the top of each page of this site.)
+For information on when the Preliminary versions of the new digital FIRMs and associated FIS reports will be available for public review, please visit the informational pages for Information for Aabama, Information for Florida, Information for Georgia, Information for North Carolina, and Information for South Carolina pages.
+(Links to the State-dedicated pages also are provided at the top of each page of this site.)

-On the Florida page, you will find links to pages dedicated to the studies for Northwest Florida (2008 Study), Northwest Florida (2009 Study), Big Bend Florida, West Florida, Southwest Florida, South Florida, East Coast Central Florida, and Northeast Florida.
+On the Information for Florida page, you will find links to the informational pages dedicated to the studies for the Northwest Florida (2008 Study) Study Area, Northwest Florida (2009 Study) Study Area, Big Bend Florida Study Area, West Florida Study Area, Southwest Florida Study Area, South Florida Study Area, East Coast Central Florida Study Area, and Northeast Florida Study Area.